frainfreeze/studying/home/readme.txt

-    [ ] - Agile Testing: A Practical Guide for Testers and Agile Teams [ ] - The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses [ ] - Running Lean: Iterate from Plan A to a Plan That Works (Lean Series) [ ] - The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything
+    [ ] - Agile Testing: A Practical Guide for Testers and Agile Teams [ ] - The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses [ ] - Running Lean: Iterate from Plan A to a Plan That Works (Lean Series)

 Teams:
     [ ] - Team Geek: A Software Developers Guide to working well with others (For engineers who want to work successfully with other engineers)